 The deployment of new plugins or modules utilizing the rolling restart technique is assured as compatible with Liferay DXP as long as the plugins or modules do not delete or rename any columns from the database or modify the data in a way that breaks compatibility with existing versions.
 Any updates which delete tables or break compatibility should be performed while all nodes in a cluster are shut down.

 Updating already deployed plugins or modules utilizing the rolling restart technique is assured as compatible with Liferay DXP as long as the plugins or modules do not delete or rename any columns from the database or modify the data in a way that breaks compatibility with the previous version.
 Any updates which delete tables or break compatibility should be performed while all nodes in a cluster are shut down.

 Development techniques exist (e.g., blue-green deployment) which can accommodate database schema changes while utilizing the rolling restart technique.
 Liferay products will not utilize these development techniques as the technique requires minor changes over time applied specific order and Liferay can not guarantee that product releases will be applied in the proper order.

 Blue-green deployment can take place in custom development without impacting the functionality of Liferay Software.
-Please consult with an account executive or engagement manager to explore options related development assistance.
+Please consult with an Account Executive or Customer Experience Manager to explore options related development assistance.